The Problem

 Crores of hens like me endure this suffering every day.
 It doesn’t have to be this way.
 By speaking up for us, you can help create a world where we are treated with care and respect.

-Switching to cage-free housing reduces disabling pain by 63% hurtful pain by 57% annoying pain by 70%
+A switch to cage-free housing reduces annoying pain by 70% disabling pain by 63% hurtful pain by 57%